 Describe why you are selecting Comprehensive Distance Learning as the school's Instructional Model for the effective dates of this plan.
-On-Site instruction will now be possible given the metrics of COVID cases and our Governor's orders.
-Vernonia's will implement a hybrid model, and work with students on site.
-Implementing this CDL blueprint will still be in place to meet the needs of those students whose parents do not wish them to return for in-person instruction at this time.
+On-Site instruction will not be possible for all students given the metrics of COVID cases, our Governor's orders, and parental choice.
+Vernonia's choice is still to implement a hybrid model, and have our students on site when safe and possible.
+Implementing this CDL blueprint is only in response to not being able to provide on-site education for ALL students.